Humber, Herefordshire: Geography

 Humber parish, of L-plan, is approximately 2 mi from north to south and 3 mi east to west.
 Adjacent parishes are Docklow and Hampton Wafer at the north, Grendon Bishop at the north-east, Pencombe with Grendon Warren at both the east and south-east, Bodenham at the south, and Ford and Stoke Prior at the west.
 The parish is rural, of farms, fields, managed woodland and coppices, streams, isolated and dispersed businesses, and residential properties, the nucleated settlements being the hamlets of Humber at the extreme west of the parish, and Risbury approximately at the centre.
 Even smaller parish settlements are Steen's Bridge at the extreme north-west, and Great Marston at the east with the adjacent Marston Stannet farther east.
 The only major route is the A44 Worcester Road which begins locally at Leominster, and runs to Bromyard at 6 mi to the east of the parish, and which forms the northern boundary with Docklow and Hampton Wafer.
 All other routes are minor roads, country lanes, bridleways, farm tracks and footpaths.
 The hamlet of Humber consists of a farm and the parish church of St Mary the Virgin.

 Governance

 Humber is represented in the lowest tier of UK governance by five members on the eleven-member Humber, Ford and Stoke Prior Parish Council.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends one councillor, representing the Hampton Ward, to Herefordshire County Council.
-Humber is represent in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Humber is represent in the UK Parliament as part of the North Herefordshire constituency.

-In 1974 Humber became part of the Malvern Hills District of the county of Hereford and Worcester county, instituted under the 1972 Local Government Act.
-Until Brexit, on 31 January 2020 the parish was represented in the European Parliament as part of the West Midlands constituency.
+In 1974 Humber became part of the Malvern Hills District of the county of Hereford and Worcester county, instituted under the Local Government Act 1972.